Mennonite Central Committee British Columbia

 Finances

-Mennonite Central Committee British Columbia received $7.1m in donations and special events revenues in F2020.
-Administrative costs are 7% of revenues (excluding investment income) and fundraising costs are 9% of donations and special events.
-Per every dollar donated to the charity, 83 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+MCC British Columbia received $13.6m in donations and special events revenues in F2022.
+It also received $1.5m in government funding representing 7% of total revenues.
+Administrative costs are 4% of revenues and fundraising costs are 3% of donations.
+Total overhead spending is 7%.
+For each dollar donated, 93 cents go to the cause.
+This is within Ci’s reasonable range for overhead spending.

-MCC BC manages a $44.9m Legacy Trust (MCC Legacy Trust), which represents donated land and buildings given to the charity for the purpose of generating revenue that it can use for programs.
+MCC BC manages a $55.3m Legacy Trust (MCC Legacy Trust), which represents donated land and buildings given to the charity for the purpose of generating revenue that it can use for programs.
 These subsidiaries are wholly-owned for-profit companies.
-In F2019, MCC BC received a gift of land and apartment buildings in Prince George worth $4.8m, which was transferred to the MCC Legacy Trust under the name Pacific Peace Properties, and therefore not reported as part of MCC BC's revenue.
-MCC BC also has $2.9m invested in three subsidiary social enterprises, Ecoworks Landscape Services, MCC Employment Services and MCC Community Enterprises.
+In F2022, MCC BC received $5.8m in equity income from investment in subsidiaries.
+This amount is not included in the total revenues listed in the Financial Review.

 This charity report is an update that has been sent to MCC BC for review.
-Comments and edits may be forthcoming.
+Changes and edits may be forthcoming.

 Financial Review